 More expensive areas have higher loan limits.
-For example, a house in Houston has a higher valuation than the same basic house in San Francisco.
+For example, a house in San Francisco has a higher valuation than the same basic house in Houston.

 To find the limit for any county or state, Bankrate has compiled the limits for every county in the nation here.

-National conforming loan limits for Fannie Mae and Freddie Mac jumped in 2020 to $510,400, making FHA’s floor limits 65 percent of their conforming-loan counterparts.
+National conforming loan limits for Fannie Mae and Freddie Mac jumped in 2021 to $548,250, making FHA’s floor limits about 65 percent of their conforming-loan counterparts.
 Conforming limits are also higher in high-cost counties.
 Mortgages above these limits are known as non-conforming or jumbo loans.

 The National Housing Act, as amended by the Housing and Economic Recovery Act of 2008 (HERA), mandates that the FHA set single-family forward loan limits at 115 percent of median home prices.